Adeola-Git/My-projects/Project11.md

 You will remove the blocker by adding a space to the end of the *common.yml* file.

-Run all the git command which are, *gti status*, *git add* *git commit* and *git oush* Go to jenkins to *compare and pull request*, *create pull request*, *merge pull request* and *confirm merge8 Go git, under ansible and perform a build request.
+Run all the git command which are, *git status*, *git add*, *git commit* and *git oush*

+Go to your jenkins to *compare and pull request*, *create pull request*, *merge pull request* and *confirm merge*

+Go to your git, under ansible and perform a build request.
 Which then would change the build number.

 Rerun the command again and it should work.

 ![pro42](https://user-images.githubusercontent.com/115363604/227695951-454345c3-9be1-43bf-9de0-5722821e7e45.png)